 In 2010, 350 called for a Global Work Party.
 I was part of a volunteer crew at a community garden on the grounds of a community center.
 Another group of volunteers was retrofitting the center for energy efficiency, so we all worked side by side that day.

-By 2011, as well as days of action, 350.org began calling for or joining in larger events like the No Keystone XL demonstrations at the White House where 1200 people were arrested during two weeks of sit-ins.
+By 2011, as well as days of action, 350.org began calling for or joining in larger events like the No Keystone XL demonstrations at the White House where 1,200 people were arrested during two weeks of sit-ins.
 Much as I would have liked to go to DC, I had already made plans to retire and move to Salem at that time.

 After moving here, together with friends in Occupy Salem OR and Oregon PeaceWorks, in May 2012 we organized a Bike/Walk Tour de Flood of some locations in Salem that were flooded earlier that year.
-This was for the 350.org theme Connect the Dots Between Climate Change and Weather.
+This was for the 350.org theme “Connect the Dots Between Climate Change and Weather.”
 In 2013 we had a forum about climate action on the day of the national Forward on Climate march in Washington DC.
 Off and on we had some small street corner demonstrations around KXL and other issues.
-Many of us joined with people around the region in opposition to impending fossil fuel projects in the Pacific NW attending hearings and rallies with Beyond Coal, Stand Up to Oil and the Oregon No LNG Coalition.
+Many of us joined with people around the region in opposition to impending fossil fuel projects in the Pacific Northwest, attending hearings and rallies with Beyond Coal, Stand Up to Oil, and the Oregon No LNG Coalition.

 Meanwhile, in Oregon and other places, 350 chapters began to pop up as people wanted to work together more coherently and strategically.
-350.org began to assign staff to assist local chapters with toolkits, conference calls, and listservs for sharing experiences.
+350.org began to assign staff to assist local chapters with toolkits, conference calls and listservs for sharing experiences.
 After staying in touch via email with a loose network of people in Salem, I invited them to a meeting in the spring of 2014 and we formed our 350 Salem OR chapter.

 Many thousands marched again in November and December 2015 in Paris and Salem and around the world to send a message to world leaders at the International Climate talks that we need serious action to meet the climate crisis.
 The agreement reached in Paris was a step in the right direction but is nowhere near sufficient.
-In the spring of this year 350.org and allies called for escalated actions directed at key fossil fuel installations around the world in a campaign called Break Free from Fossil Fuels.
+In the spring of this year, 350.org and allies called for escalated actions directed at key fossil fuel installations around the world in a campaign called Break Free from Fossil Fuels.

-Most of what happens happens because we make it happen—where we are, with our own resources, and in ways that reflect our own circumstances and concerns.
+Most of what happen, happens because we make it happen—where we are, with our own resources, and in ways that reflect our own circumstances and concerns.
 But we are connected through a global network with people in 188 countries who project their own circumstances and concerns into our awareness, enlarging our perspective and strengthening our resolve.

 We are humbled and inspired by the indigenous peoples who courageously resist predatory, even murderous, fossil fuel and logging companies in Ecuador, Honduras, Nigeria, Canada and Standing Rock.
-The 350 network is itself connected at all scales in intricate coalitions of community, environmental and social justice organizations confronting hard questions of how to nurture equity and justice in the face of climate change; how to create a Just Transition to a world with a stable climate and an economy that works for everyone.
+The 350 network is itself connected at all scales in intricate coalitions of community, environmental and social justice organizations confronting hard questions of how to nurture equity and justice in the face of climate change—how to create a Just Transition to a world with a stable climate and an economy that works for everyone.